Jared Staal: Coaching career

 In June 2018, Staal retired from playing and signed a contract to become an assistant coach with OHA Edmonton of the Canadian Sport School Hockey League.

 Staal was named the fifth assistant coach in Orlando Solar Bears history on August 8, 2019.
 He took on the title of associate coach for the 2021–22 ECHL season, remaining with the team until 2022 when Orlando head coach Drake Berehowsky left his position.

-In August 2022, Staal was named an assistant coach at AHL side Charlotte Checkers.
+In August 2022, Staal was named an assistant coach for the AHL's Charlotte Checkers.
 Staal had spent five seasons as a player with the Checkers between 2010 and 2015.

+In May 2024, Staal was named head coach of the ECHL's Savannah Ghost Pirates.